KeplerGO/KeplerHackWeek/README.md

-# K2MicrolensingWorkshop
+# KeplerHackWeek
-Pelican webpages for K2 microlensing workshop in May 2015
+Pelican webpages for Kepler Hack Week in October 2015